Manufacturing for Aerospace and Aviation

 Manufacturing for aerospace and aviation relates to the fabrication, production and assembly of parts, components, equipment and vehicles for air and space travel in both the commercial and defense industries.
-Vehicles include airplanes, helicopters, satellites, shuttles and unmanned aerial vehicles (UAVs) or drones.
+Vehicles include airplanes, helicopters, electric vertical take-off and landing (eVTOL) and high-speed vertical takeoff and landing (HSVTOL) aircraft, shuttles, and unmanned aerial vehicles (UAVs) or drones.

-Vermont is also home to industry leaders, such as GE Aviation and Collins Aerospace (formerly UTC Aerospace Systems), and an established, world-class supplier base of over 250 small and medium-sized enterprises (SMEs) with capabilities in the areas of:
+Vermont is also home to industry leaders, such as Beta Technologies, Collins Aerospace, A Raytheon Technologies Company, GE Aerospace, G.S.
+Precision, and an established, world-class supplier base of small and medium-sized enterprises (SMEs) with capabilities in the areas of:

-- Aerospace design & engineering, aeromedical equipment, aircraft structures and sub-assemblies, aircraft airframes and engines, advanced ceramics, avionics, composites, electronics and electrical systems, fixtures and gages, fuel measurement, landing gears, plastics and polymers, precision machining, maintenance, repair & overhaul (MRO), sensors & sensing systems, turbomachinery, and wire and cable assembly.
+- Aerospace design & engineering, aircraft structures and sub-assemblies, aircraft airframes and engines, advanced ceramics, avionics, composites, electronics and electrical systems, fixtures and gauges, fuel measurement, landing gears, precision machining, maintenance, repair & overhaul (MRO), sensors & sensing systems, turbomachinery, and wire and cable assembly.